 It is considered to be an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World,” cogongrass affects pine productivity and survival, wildlife habitat, recreation, native plants, fire behavior, site management costs, and more.

 Cogongrass has several common names, including Japanese bloodgrass, Red Baron, or Speargrass.

-For more information about the Cogongrass Control Program, please contact:
+For more information about the Cogongrass Control Program or the Cogongrass Removal Assistance Program, please contact: